Terwilliger algebras of generalized wreath products of association schemes: Generalized wreath products of association schemes

-\subsection{Generalized wreath products of association schemes}
+\section{Generalized wreath products of association schemes}

-In this subsection, we briefly recall the notation of posets and some basic facts about generalized wreath products of association schemes from \cite{Bai}.
-For more information about posets, we refer the reader to \cite{Sta}.
+In this section, we succinctly revisit the notation of partially ordered sets (posets) and present generalized wreath products of association schemes.
+For additional details on posets, we direct the reader to \cite{Sta}.

 Let $P$ be a non-empty finite poset.
-By an anti-chain in $P$, we mean a subset of $P$ in which no two distinct elements are comparable.
-We consider $\emptyset$ as an anti-chain.
-Let $\AC(P)$ denote the set of all anti-chains in $P$.
-For $Q \in \AC(P)$, the up-set and the down-set of $Q$ are defined as follows:
+An anti-chain in $P$ refers to a subset of $P$ in which no two distinct elements are comparable.
+The empty set $\emptyset$ is also considered an anti-chain.
+A down-set in $P$ is a subset $D$ of $P$ such that if $p \in D$ and $q < p$, then $q \in D$.
+Similarly, an up-set in $P$ is a subset $U$ of $P$ such that if $p \in U$ and $p < q$, then $q \in U$.
+For an anti-chain $M$ in $P$, we define